yacotaco/speedchallenge/README.md

 update:

-What probably would make predictions more accurate is extracting line stripes and dot marks information from image.
+What probably would make predictions more accurate is extracting dashed or dotted line information from image.
 Road markings are standardized in terms of size and distance which they have to be placed from each other.
 Knowing exact distance traveled and time it is possible to calculate speed.
 Everytime line features are present in image separate model can make correction for optical flow prediction.